CNA Classes Online in Kentucky: Find Top Schools & Get Info

-Becoming a certified nursing assistant in Kentucky allows you to quickly enter the healthcare workforce and qualifies you to work in settings including hospitals, nursing homes, correctional facilities or home healthcare.
-In Kentucky, CNAs are often referred to as SRNAs, or a state registered nursing assistant, but they may also be called Medicaid nurse aides or simply nurse aides.
+Becoming a certified nursing assistant in Kentucky allows you to quickly enter the healthcare workforce and qualifies you to work in hospitals, nursing homes, correctional facilities, and home healthcare.
+In Kentucky, CNAs are often referred to as state registered nurse aides (SNRAs), but they may also be called Medicaid nurse aides or simply nurse aides.
+Online CNA programs in Kentucky aren’t fully online; instead, they’re a hybrid mix of online learning and in-person labs and clinicals.
+Training typically takes four to 12 weeks, including at least 75 hours of instruction and 16 hours of supervised practical training.
+The schools below give a good picture of what these training programs look like and what to keep in mind during your search for the right course.

 FIND PROGRAMS NEAR YOU: